-Naturally, people are often curious as to how I became a Breakup Coach.
-Although I've experienced many relationships and subsequently many breakups, there were two major breakups that brought me to this work.
-Here is some of my story...
+Naturally, people are often curious as to how I became a "breakup coach."
+Although I've experienced many relationships and subsequently many breakups, two major breakups brought me to this work.
+Here is some of my story.

 "Parting is all we need to know of hell,” - Emily Dickinson

-I met my first love when I was 18, let’s call him Boyfriend #1..
-We worked together at an oyster bar in the small town I went to high school in.
-He made me laugh and we got along like the best of friends.
-We did long distance while I was away at university, which was difficult.
-Although we broke up and "took breaks," it never stuck.
+I met my first real love when I was 18, let’s call him Boyfriend #1.
+We were inseparable and got along like the best of friends.
+We did long distance for the better part of 4 years while I was away at university and he was working in California.
+The time apart was hard on us, so we broke up and "took breaks" repeatedly, and yet it never stuck.
 After I finished university in 2004, we moved to Taiwan together hoping the fresh start would help us move past all the mistakes we had made with one another.
-We spent the next 3 years in an on-and-off again relationship.
-I can understand now how hard it was to try to sustain a breakup away from home - without the necessary support we needed to stay broken up long enough to heal and move on.
+We spent the next three years in "passionate" (aka uber-dramatic) on-and-off again relationship.
+I can understand now how hard it was to try to sustain a breakup so far away from home.
+Without the necessary support and distance, it was impossible to stay broken up long enough to truly heal and move on.

-The worst part of this breakup was feeling like I lost myself and my dignity in that relationship by compromising my values.
-I took him back despite my better judgement time and time again; I also pleaded for him to take me back at other times; we would call each other in the middle of the night; show up on each other's doorsteps, etc. We just couldn't seem to let each other go, even through we didn't know how to be together in a healthy way.
-Quite simply it was awful for the both of us and for the all people in our lives that loved us.
+The worst part of that on-and-off relationship was that I felt like I lost my dignity by compromising my values.
+I took Whim back despite my better judgment time and time again; I also pleaded for him to take me back at other times; we would call each other in the middle of the night; show up on each other's doorsteps, etc. We just couldn't seem to let each other go.
+Quite simply it was awful for both of us and for all the people in our lives that loved us.

 Looking back now, I can better understand why I stayed with Boyfriend #1 for so long.
 I had certain beliefs and behaviours that were keeping me stuck.
-I worried he was my soulmate, my one true love, and I was terrified that if I walked away I might never meet anyone else I "loved" as much, and I would end up regretting it for the rest of my life.
-Also, I had never felt such heartache, and I thought that was a sign that I should do everything in my power to fight for the relationship - including giving up on myself and my needs.
-I was also terrified that if I really let him go I might never find love again.
+I worried he was my soulmate, my one true love, and I was terrified that if I walked away I might never meet anyone else I "loved" as much, and I would end up regretting it for the rest of my life!
+(Sound familiar?)
+Also, I had never felt such heartache, and to my very young self - I thought that was a sign that I should do everything in my power to fight for the relationship - including giving up on myself and my needs.
+I was also scared that if I let him go, I might never find love again.

-But I was very wrong, there was much more love to come...
+But I was very wrong, there was much more love (and loss) to come.

 “Life changes in the instant.
 The ordinary instant,” - Joan Didion, The Year of Magical Thinking

-Years later in 2008 I met the man that would become my fiancé, let's call him Boyfriend #2.
-We met in the most romantic way - it was practically love at first sight and things moved quickly.
-I had no doubt in my mind that he was “the one.”
-Within 6 months we were engaged, moved in and started building a home and life together.
-He was an incredible person, and though we had the best intentions I learned in that relationship that sometimes two great people don't make for a healthy relationship.
-Our relationship could have been viewed as highly "passionate," but in reality our personalities and values were in constant conflict, and we had both let jealousy and insecurities take over.
-The relationship felt oppressive, and I felt like I had completely lost myself to the relationship.
+Years later in the summer of 2008, I met the man that would quickly become my fiancé, let's call him Boyfriend #2.
+We met in the most romantically - it was practically love at first sight, and things moved quickly.
+I did not doubt in my mind that he was “the one.”
+Within six months we were engaged, moved in and had started building a home and life together.
+He was an incredible person, and though we had the best intentions, I learned in that relationship that sometimes two great people don't make for a great relationship.
+Our relationship could have been viewed as highly "passionate," but in reality, our personalities and values were in constant conflict, and we had both let jealousy and insecurities take over.
+The relationship felt oppressive, and I felt like I had completely lost myself.

-In the Summer of 2010, after teaching for 5 years, I started my first business, a small daycare.
-A few short months later Boyfriend #2 got a job offer in the Middle East and decided for the both of us that we would be going.
-Yet, even as I went along with the motions, in my gut, I couldn't really see myself moving abroad again especially since things between us weren't solid.
+In the summer of 2010, after teaching for five years, I started my first business, a small daycare.
+A few short months later Boyfriend #2 got a job offer abroad and decided for the both of us that we would be going.
+Even as I went along with the motions, in my gut, I couldn't see myself moving abroad again especially since things between us weren't stable.

-Then one day in mid-November, we had an terrible disagreement and in a moment of clarity I just knew - the relationship was not healthy and I had to leave the relationship.
+Then one day in mid-November, we had a terrible disagreement, and in a moment of clarity I just knew - the relationship was not healthy and I had to leave.
 It all happened so fast.

-I will always remember that evening, the experience felt completely out of body.
-Once I decided to leave, I called up a girlfriend and I went back to our home to pack a suitcase.
-I felt I couldn't even begin to think about everything I had to do, I just knew I had to separate and give us some time apart.
-All the while, I felt I had this little voice telling me, “It’s going to be ok, you can do this.”
+I will always remember the evening I left, the experience felt completely out of body.
+Once I decided to leave, I called up a girlfriend, and we went back to our home to pack a suitcase.
+I felt I couldn't even begin to think about everything I had to do - where would I live, what would people think, how could I start over again, etc. I just knew I had to separate and give us some time apart.
+All the while, I had this little voice telling me, “It’s going to be ok.
+You can do this.”

 But I promised myself that this time, I would do things very differently.
-Above all I committed to myself that would maintain my dignity no matter what.
-Through my previous experience, I intuitively understood the "breakup process" and knew I had to take great care of myself.
+Above all, I committed to myself that would maintain my dignity no matter what.
+Through my previous experience, I intuitively understood the "breakup process" and knew the things I had to do to move on healthily.
 I also knew from experience, that my heart would heal and I would meet someone else to love.

-After giving myself permission to simply survive and get through the first few days of this drastic change, I immediately got to work.
-I found myself a great therapist, got every book on breakups I could find, and started taking the best care of myself that I could.
+After giving myself permission to simply survive and get through the first few weeks of this drastic change, I immediately got to work and did everything in my power to heal and grow from this experience.

-I could not have been luckier that one week before the breakup I had signed up to pursue my passion for yoga by taking my yoga teacher training at Yoga Therapy Toronto.
-It's so interesting to me now to think that shortly after the breakup, I tried to convince the school that I needed to defer my program because I was too heartbroken.
-My teachers (a beautiful wife and husband team) encouraged me to stay in the program and told me that this was the best thing I could be doing for myself.
-They were so right.
-I immersed myself in my yoga and meditation studies, and worked through my emotions.
+I could not have been luckier that one week before the breakup I had signed up to pursue my passion for yoga by taking my yoga teacher training.
+It's amusing to me now to think that shortly after the breakup, I tried to convince the school that I needed to defer my program because I was too heartbroken to do yoga.
+My teachers (a beautiful wife and husband team) encouraged me to stay in the program and told me that this was the best thing I could be doing for myself, and they were so right.
+I immersed myself in my yoga and meditation studies and worked through all my emotions.

 Tango was also an integral part of my healing.
-Weeks after the breakup, I returned to Tango, a dance I had fallen in love with during my time in Taiwan but had given up because of my relationship with Boyfriend #2.
-In Tango, I let the music and the dance express my pain, and I met new friends.
+Weeks after the breakup, I returned to Tango, a dance I had fallen in love with during my time in Taiwan but had given up because of Boyfriend #2.
+In Tango, I let the music and the dance express my pain.
+I found a new community and made incredible friendships.

 Looking back now, that year - 2011 - was the most challenging I've ever experienced but also one of the most transformative.
-That year, I worked hard and established my business, I became a yoga teacher and a tango dancer, and I invested in new friendships that I still have to this day.
-Six years later I have so much gratitude for that year of healing.
+Years later, I have so much gratitude for that year of healing and transformation.

 I can see now looking back, that my challenges in love set into motion a series of events that have completely transformed my life and I couldn't be more grateful.

 Transitioning out of my work in education into coaching was a natural extension of my experiences.
-Once I was able to help myself grow through my broken engagement, I naturally started helping my friends who were going through breakups do the same, and then they started connecting me with their friends, and so forth.
-BetterBreakups organically grew from there.
+Once I was able to help myself grow through my broken engagement, I naturally started helping my friends who were going through their breakups, and then they started connecting me with their friends, and so forth.
+Lovistics organically grew from there.

-It is my mission to share the insights and resources about heartbreak that I have discovered over the last six years since my broken engagement with people from all around the world.
-Since 2012 I have trained with several coaching companies to create coaching programs designed to help men and women through the breakup/separation process.
+It is my mission to share the insights and resources I've discovered since my broken engagement with people all around the world.
+Since 2012 I have trained with several coaching companies to create coaching programs designed to help men and women through their romantic challenges.

-A few weeks ago, after hearing my story, Scott Simon from NPR asked me in an interview, "So how are you doing now?"
+In the summer of 2017, after hearing my story, Scott Simon from NPR asked me in such a heartfelt way, "So how are you doing now?"
 I was somewhat surprised by the question, but it made me smile.
 I can understand that given the uniqueness of my work, people are naturally curious about how I got here and how I am doing now after so much heartache.

 I am so grateful to share that I'm in a great place in my life.
-I absolutely love my work, and I am excited everyday to work on some aspect of my business.
-I am also in the greatest relationship I have ever had with an incredible man who loves me unconditionally, supports me like no other, and is my best friend.
+I love my work, and I am excited every day to help others in their love relationships.
+I am also in the most fulfilling relationship I have ever had with an incredible man who adores me, supports me like no other, and is my best friend.